 Tinting the windows of your car , much like your home, is one of the best things that you can do for your vehicle and your family.
 It helps to keep your car cool, will help the upholstery stay looking great, and it will generally make your car look great.

 However, it’s important to know that window tint doesn’t last forever.
 But it’s also good to know that there are things that you can do to help your tint last longer.
-Below are four tips that you can use to help extend the life of your window tint.
+Below are five tips that you can use to help extend the life of your window tint.

 Wait to Wash